On self-similar finite-time blowups of the De Gregorio model on the real line: The equation for the self-similar profiles

 The odd symmetry, which is preserved by \eqref{eqt:DG}, is a common feature of all finite-time self-similar singularities of the generalized Constantin--Lax--Majda equation that have been found so far in the literature.
 Moreover, it is proved in \cite{lei2020constantin} that the De Gregorio model \eqref{eqt:DG} is globally well-posed for initial data that does not change sign on $\R$ (under some mild regularity assumption).
 Therefore, we only focus on odd solutions.

-The condition $\om\in H^1(\R)$ is to avoid solutions with relatively lower regularity.
+The condition $\om\in H^1(\R)$ serves two purposes.
+The first one is to avoid solutions with relatively lower regularity.
 Elgindi and Jeong \cite{elgindi2020effects} have proved the existence of self-similar solutions to \eqref{eqt:gCLM} with $C^\alpha$ profiles for some small $\alpha=\alpha(a)\in(0,1)$ for all values of $a$.
 Our goal is to prove the existence of self-similar profiles with higher regularity.
 In fact, we will show that any solution $\om$ to \eqref{eqt:main_equation} in the basic class \eqref{basic_class} is infinitely smooth in the interior of $[-1,1]$.
+The second purpose of this condition is to exclude solutions that do not decay sufficiently fast at infinity.
+As we will see, the fast decay of a profile solution $\om$ leads to some \textit{a priori} estimates on the asymptotic behaviors of $u$ and $u_x$ that in turn imply $\om$ must be compactly supported.

-In view of the rescaling property \eqref{eqt:scaling}, the non-degeneracy condition $\om_x(0)\neq 0$ is an auxiliary that makes sure $\om$ is non-trivial.
+In view of the rescaling property \eqref{eqt:scaling}, the non-degeneracy condition $\om_x(0)\neq 0$ is to make sure that $\om$ is non-trivial.
 A direct consequence of this condition is that

 To see this, we simply divide \eqref{eqt:main_equation} by $x$ and take the limit $x\rightarrow 0$.
 In the rest of this paper, we will always assume that $c_l = c_\om$.
 Conversely, we will show that any solutions in either the basic class \eqref{basic_class} or the general class \eqref{general_class} must have non-zero derivative at $x=0$.
 However, we remark that our result does not exclude the possibility of a non-trivial odd solution $\om\in H^1(\R)$ to \eqref{eqt:main_equation} that satisfies $\om_x(0)=0$ (possibly with a different value of $c_l/c_\om$).